-Think you’re ready to sign an Illinois Voluntary Acknowledgement of Paternity?
+Think you’re ready to sign an Illinois Voluntary Acknowledgment of Paternity?
 If you’re not married and pregnant, establishing paternity for your child is more complicated than for a married couple giving birth.

 When a child is born to a couple that is married, that child is automatically presumed to be a child of the marriage under Illinois law.
 This means that the mother’s spouse is presumed to be the child’s father, unless another individual is named and recognized as the biological father under Illinois law (typically by way of DNA testing.)
 Paternity laws have recently expanded to same-sex couples by case law in Illinois.
 This means if a child is born naturally to a woman who is married to another woman, the non-birth parent is presumed to be the child’s second parent since the child was born during the parties’ marriage.